Diplomatic efforts seek to save Ukraine fighters in Mariupol - Zelenskiy

 The city's mayor estimated earlier this week that 200 people were trapped at the plant with little food or water.
 It was unclear how many remained.

-Ukrainian presidential adviser Oleksiy Arestovych said Russia was trying to finish off forces inside the plant to seize it by Monday as a gift for President Vladimir Putin in time for the World War Two Victory Day holiday.
+Ukrainian presidential adviser Oleksiy Arestovych said Russia was trying to finish off forces inside the plant to seize it by Monday as a gift for President Vladimir Putin in time for the Victory Day holiday.

 Putin declared victory in Mariupol on April 21, ordered the plant sealed off and called for Ukrainian forces inside to disarm.
 But Russia later resumed its assault on the plant.